revolunet/revolunet.github.io/source/_posts/2013-06-01-starting-with-angularjs.markdown

 Of course, dont just watch/read, you need to experiment every step :)

-And feel free to ask your questions below or on IRC, #angularjs channel.
+After that, you should have a pretty good understanding of the framework and be able to **angularize all the things** :)

+**Need help ?** Ask your questions in the comments below, or on IRC #angularjs channel, or on [the dedicated google group](https://groups.google.com/forum/?fromgroups#!forum/angular).

 BTW, if you read French, great ressources here : [frangular.com](http://www.frangular.com) and [henriquat.re](http://henriquat.re) and [Thierry Lau's introduction slides](http://lauterry.github.io/slides-prez-angular).